Tron: Evolution – Battle Grids: Plot

-The game revolves around a Program designed and named by the player.
-The story begins with the Program battling Quorra (voiced by Olivia Wilde) with light cycles.
-The Program wins and goes to Tron City where he/she meets Quorra.
-The Program and Quorra become friends.
-Quorra finds Zuse who takes them to Tron's palace to find a trainer for the Program.
-They meet with Tron (voiced by Bruce Boxleitner), and he fights the program to see if he/she is championship material.
-Afterwards, he tells the player's program that if he/she wins the championship he/she would be the first ISO champion.
-This could give ISOs someone to look up to.
+The game revolves around a Program designed and named by the player, who strives to become the first ISO champion of the eponymous Battle Grid.
+The story begins with the Program battling Quorra (Olivia Wilde), who finds Zuse (Michael Sheen), who takes them to Tron's palace to find a trainer for the Program.
+They meet with Tron (Bruce Boxleitner), and he fights the program to see if they are championship material.